Skip to main content

 Step 1: Create Target Groups

-First, we need to create target groups for each of our services:
+First, we need to create target groups for each of our services (they can be created also when creating setting up the Load Balancer for each service):

 1. Navigate to EC2 > Load Balancing > Target Groups